adjust/fe-hometask/README.md

 - The final solution must be a working React application
 - You can use any library if you see a good fit for it
 - Bringing in best practices such as tests, types, linting will be appreciated
+- It's not necessary to heavily comment the code, please only leave comments where you think they are necessary to understand the related code.
 - Aspects to be assessed:
   - code cleanliness
   - quality assurance